What is a Conventional 97 Loan Program?

 - The property will be the owner’s primary residence.

 These features align well with the typical first-time homebuyer’s profile.
-For instance, most buyers today are looking for a one-unit home (as opposed to a duplex or triplex), or a condo that they plan to live in as their primary residence.Click here to check your eligibility for the conventional 97% LTV program.
+For instance, most buyers today are looking for a one-unit home (as opposed to a duplex or triplex), or a condo that they plan to live in as their primary residence, and they’re likely to be seeking something with a lower purchase price.Click here to check your eligibility for the conventional 97% LTV program.

 Today’s average home price is around $250,000 according to the National Association of Realtors, putting most homes nationwide in reach with just a 3% down payment.